MHaringa/insurancerating/docs/articles/refinement-workflow.md

   general-purpose default
 - `weights`: optional weighting, typically exposure

-Use `"mpi"` or `"mpd"` when the tariff effect is required to increase or decrease monotonically.
+Use `"increasing"` or `"decreasing"` when the tariff effect is required to move monotonically.
 Convex, concave and combined shape constraints are available for cases where that additional assumption can be supported actuarially. `"poly"` fits a global polynomial and uses `degree`; `"gam"` fits a thin-plate smooth that can be used as an